Pokémon: Anime production and premiere

+Pocket Monsters premiered on 1 April 1997.
+By November, it had become the highest-rated program on TV Tokyo.

 "Dennō Senshi Porygon" incident

 In the evening of 16 December 1997, the Pokemon franchise was hit by a crisis related to the broadcast of the anime's 38th episode, "Dennō Senshi Porygon" (Computer Warrior Porygon).
 It was watched by approximately 4.6 million households.
 In the episode, the cast is transported into a virtual world, accompanied by a Porygon, an artificially-made Pokemon.
-While flying through cyberspace, they are attacked by an anti-virus program which mistakes them for viruses, shooting "vaccine missiles" at them resulting in explosions of bright, rapidly swapping red and blue flashes.
+While flying through cyberspace, they are attacked by an anti-virus program which mistakes them for viruses, shooting "vaccine missiles" at them, resulting in explosions of bright, rapidly swapping red and blue flashes.

 The intense stimuli brought about by the episode triggered a variety of adverse health effects in more than 10,000 viewers, primarily irritated eyes, headaches, dizziness, and nausea.
-A small part suffered a photosensitive epileptic seizure, manifested in loss of conscious and/or convulsions.
+A small part suffered a photosensitive epileptic seizure, manifested in loss of consciousness and/or convulsions.
 Hundreds (Note: A definitive number could not be established.
 The Fire and Disaster Management Agency announced that, as of 17:00, 17 December, a total of 685 people had been taken to hospitals in direct relationship to the Pokemon episode.
 Of these, 208 people were actually hospitalized.
 However, different figures have been stated by different sources.
 Pokemon Story (2000), a 500+ page book on Pokemon, states that "approximately 750 children" were taken to hospitals, of which 135 were hospitalized.
 It has been reported that, due to the incident catching the country off-guard, different methods of surveying were used throughout Japan, and these methods were not always accurate.) of children were brought to hospitals, although some had recovered enough upon arrival and did not need to be hospitalized.
 No one died.
 Broadcasting of Pokemon was halted, and new guidelines were implemented to help prevent similar events from happening.
 With the show on hiatus, ShoPro and OLM worked on a feature Pokemon film.
 By the time the incident occurred, its script was already written and storyboards were being made.
 In mid-January, the staff resumed creating new episodes.
 The anime series returned on 16 April 1998.
 The film, titled Pocket Monsters the Movie: Mewtwo Strikes Back (Pokémon: The First Movie), premiered on 18 July 1998, becoming the fourth highest grossing film of the year in Japan.

 Ultimately, the incident did not damage the Pokemon franchise – it in fact grew further during and after the anime's hiatus.
 While video rental tapes were removed from shelves, all other Pokemon products continued to be sold as usual, and customer demand for them remained high.
 Helping matters was a general understanding among businesses that the anime was not canceled, but rather suspended, and many executives (correctly) expected the show to be resumed after precautions had been taken.
 Supermarkets and other distribution outlets responded calmly to the crisis, and did not remove Pokemon products from their sales floors.